no-am-man/Pleasance/src/README.md

 This project is open source.
 You can find the repository [here](https://github.com/no-am-man/Pleasance).

-## 🚀 Version 7.0.0 is coming soon!
+## 🚀 Version 7.0.0
-This major update will introduce a public bug tracker to enhance transparency and community involvement in the project's development.
-It will also debut the "Conductor," a central SuperAgent designed to assist users and orchestrate complex actions across the federation.
+This major update introduces a public bug tracker to enhance transparency and community involvement in the project's development.
+It also debuts the "Conductor," a central SuperAgent designed to assist users and orchestrate complex actions across the federation.

 ## Core Philosophy